Credentials inventory for GitLab Self-Managed

 - Select Credentials.

-Revoke a user’s project access token
+To revoke a project access token in your instance:

 - On the left sidebar, at the bottom, select Admin.